Economic & National Security

 1914

-The Warning Not Absorbed
+The Warning That Has Not Been Absorbed

 Geographic concentration is the systemic vulnerability in global shipbuilding.
 Three nations — China, South Korea, and Japan — account for roughly 90% of global commercial and naval shipbuilding output by tonnage.
 All three are within hypersonic missile range of one another.
 In a serious Pacific contingency, this production capacity would be contested or effectively eliminated in the opening phase before any surge order could be placed, much less executed.
 What remains available domestically in that scenario is fewer than five oceangoing commercial hulls per year and a naval industrial base already running above rated capacity on current programs.
 The question is not whether this matters — it is what the country does about it before it needs to.